Debunking Social Security Misconceptions

 You may need to pay taxes on your benefits, even though they are paid out by a government program.
 Up to 85% of your Social Security benefits may be taxable, depending on whether you are still working, or you receive income from other sources.
 If this is the case, your monthly Social Security benefits can be temporarily reduced if you are working and receiving benefits before your full retirement age (FRA), if your earnings exceed a certain annual limit.

 Contact us: Misinformation is everywhere, especially on the internet.
-Whether retirement is close at hand or far into the future, be sure to have a conversation with your TFG Financial Advisor to create a sound strategy for your retirement, which includes when to take your Social Security benefits.
+Whether retirement is close at hand or far into the future, be sure to have a conversation with your Aureum Financial Advisor to create a sound strategy for your retirement, which includes when to take your Social Security benefits.
 Reach out to us at 561-209-1120.

 Site Map:

-TFG Financial Advisors, LLC, is registered as an investment adviser with the SEC.
+Aureum Wealth Management, LLC, is registered as an investment adviser with the SEC.
 Registration is not an endorsement of the firm by securities regulators and does not mean the adviser has achieved a specific level of skill or ability.
 The firm is not engaged in the practice of law or accounting.
 All expressions of opinion reflect the judgment of the authors on the date of publication and may change in response to market conditions.
 You should consult with a professional advisor before implementing any strategies discussed.
 Content should not be viewed as an offer to buy or sell any of the securities mentioned or as legal or tax advice.
 It is not affiliated with or endorsed by the Social Security Administration or Medicare.
 You should always consult an attorney or tax professional regarding your specific legal or tax situation.
 Tax rules and regulations are subject to change at any time.
 All investment and insurance strategies have the potential for profit or loss.
 Information presented is believed to be current.
 Photos and videos are used for the singular purpose of enhancing the website.
 None of them are photographs of current or former clients.
 Hyperlinks on this website are provided as a convenience.
 We cannot be held responsible for information, services or products found on websites linked to ours.

 Safeguards to Stabilize Your Portfolio in a Volatile Market